ericmjl/thesis/thesis.md

 $$log(L_{tree1}(T)) = 3log0.4 + log0.2 = -1.89$$

 Doing an analogous computation for tree 2 yields a log likelihood score of -2.19.
+With maximum likelihood estimation, we would want to find the tree topology that maximizes the log likelihood score, given the underlying transition model.

 In principle, this procedure has to be for every possible nucleotide in the internal nodes.
 The sum of all log likelihood scores gives the log likelihood of the tree, given the sequence at a position $i$ in a multiple sequence alignment.
 This computation is then repeated for every position in a sequence alignment.
 This makes maximum likelihood methods computationally more expensive than maximum parsimony methods.

 Yet, we run into a problem: it is computationally infeasible to compute the likelihood for every single topology!
-Not only is the tree space large, according to Felsenstein (2004) [@Felsenstein:2004ws]
+Not only is the tree space large, according to Felsenstein [@Felsenstein:2004ws]:

 $$ \frac{(2n-3)!}{2^{n-2}(n-2)!} $$

 the likelihood over every possible reconstructed ancestral sequence has to be computed as well.

 Thus, in practice, trees are iteratively built using a greedy algorithm.
-For brevity, I do not detail the methods here, but they can be found in Felsenstein (2004) [@Felsenstein:2004ws].
+For brevity, and because it is not relevant to understanding the reassortant virus detection algorithm, here, I do not provide extra detail, though they are available in Felsenstein's book, Inferring Phylogenies [@Felsenstein:2004ws].

 ### Bayesian Phylogenetic Inference

 Bayesian phylogenetic reconstruction methods extend likelihood tree reconstruction methods by allowing us to infer a probability distribution over the tree topology and coalescent times, given the data.
-When paired with phylogeographic inference [@Lemey:2010eu], where geography is modelled as another character state in addition to nucleotide sequence, it is possible to trace reconstruct and trace the movement of viruses.
+When paired with phylogeographic inference [@Lemey:2010eu], where geography is modelled as another character state in addition to nucleotide sequence, it is possible to reconstruct and trace the movement of viruses.
 As is the case with Bayesian inference in general, the exponential increase in computational power along with advances in tree-space MCMC have been greatly enabling.
 Bayesian phylogenetic inference has been used successfully to infer the time of emergence of outbreak viruses such as the Ebola virus [@Gire:2014fk; @Park:2015cw] and movement swine influenza viruses [@Nelson:2015dy].
 Nonetheless, Bayesian phylogenetic tree construction remains computationally expensive; typical real-world runtimes for tree reconstruction, given single core, GPU-enabled compute power, are on the order of weeks for hundreds of taxa and months for thousands of taxa.

 ## Interpreting Trees